lmomoy/lmomoy.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am pursuing Ph.D. degree in School of Mechanical Science and Engineering, Huazhong University of Science and Technology.
 Previously, I received my M.S. degree in School of Mechanical Science and Engineering, Huazhong University of Science and Technology (2021), and B.S. degree in Hubei University of Technology (2019).

-Now, I am a visiting student in A*STAR Centre for Frontier AI Research (CFAR), Singapore, supervised by [Joey Tianyi Zhou](https://joeyzhouty.github.io/) and [Jiawei Du](https://scholar.google.com/citations?user=WrJKEzEAAAAJ&hl=zh-CN&oi=ao).
+I was a visiting student in A*STAR Centre for Frontier AI Research (CFAR), Singapore (2023-2025), supervised by [Joey Tianyi Zhou](https://joeyzhouty.github.io/) and [Jiawei Du](https://scholar.google.com/citations?user=WrJKEzEAAAAJ&hl=zh-CN&oi=ao).

-My current research interest is computer vision including autonomous driving, multi-modality fusion, and embodied AI.
+My current research interest includes 3D vision, multi-modality fusion, and embodied AI.

 # 🔥 News
+- *2025.04*: &nbsp;🙏 My visit at A*STAR has come to an end.
+I’m grateful to everyone I encountered!
 - *2025.04*: &nbsp;🎉 Our work "MAENet: Boost Image-Guided Point Cloud Completion More Accurate and Even" has been accepted by **Information Fusion** !
 [Paper](https://www.sciencedirect.com/science/article/pii/S1566253525002520) [Code](https://github.com/lmomoy/MAENet)
 - *2025.03*: &nbsp;🏆 Our previous paper "LF-YOLO: A Lighter and Faster YOLO for Weld Defect Detection of X-ray Image" has been selected as an **ESI Highly Cited Paper** !
 [Paper](https://ieeexplore.ieee.org/abstract/document/10054502) [Code](https://github.com/lmomoy/LF-YOLO)
-- *2024.11*: &nbsp;🎉 I Won the National Scholarship for PhD Student !
+- *2024.11*: &nbsp;💰 I Won the National Scholarship for PhD Student !
 - *2024.11*: &nbsp;🎉 Our work "SGIFormer: Semantic-guided and Geometric-enhanced Interleaving Transformer for 3D Instance Segmentation" has been accepted by **IEEE TCSVT** !
 [Paper](https://arxiv.org/pdf/2407.11564) [Code](https://github.com/RayYoh/SGIFormer)
 - *2024.10*: &nbsp;🎉 Our work "GEM: Boost Simple Network for Glass Surface Segmentation via Vision Foundation Models" has been accepted by **IEEE TMM** !
 [Paper](https://arxiv.org/pdf/2307.12018) [Code](https://github.com/isbrycee/GEM)
-- *2024.10*: &nbsp;🎉 We got 6th place in ToothFairy2 : Semi-supervised Teeth Segmentation hold on **MICCAI2024** !
+- *2024.10*: &nbsp;🏆 We got 6th place in ToothFairy2 : Semi-supervised Teeth Segmentation hold on **MICCAI2024** !
 - *2024.05*: &nbsp;🎉 Our work "Towards Better Unguided Depth Completion via Cross-Modality Knowledge Distillation in the Frequency Domain" has been accepted by **IEEE TIV** !
 [Paper](https://ieeexplore.ieee.org/document/10517614)
 - *2024.04*: &nbsp;🎉 Our work "MENet: Multi-Modal Mapping Enhancement Network for 3D Object Detection in Autonomous Driving" has been accepted by **IEEE TITS** !
 [Paper](https://ieeexplore.ieee.org/document/10510171)